Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/ipfo-vrack-hyperv/guide.en-gb.md

 updated: 2021-02-25
 ---

+> [!primary]
+> This article is about Additional IPv4 configuration over a vRack.
+You can also configure Additional IPv6 addresses on your vRack using [this guide](/pages/bare_metal_cloud/dedicated_servers/configure-an-ipv6-in-a-vrack).
+>

 ## Objective

 **This guide will take you through the process of installing Hyper-V, associating a virtual switch, and configuring a VM to work with Additional IPs over a vRack.**